 Most of us have heard about Biological Age.
 It is a scientific concept that measures how well, or badly, your body is functioning relative to your Chronological Age.
-For example, you may be sixty years old but you’ve eaten well, exercised, drunk plenty of clean water, minimized stress and so on.
+For example, you may be sixty years old but you’ve eaten well, exercised, drank plenty of clean water, minimized stress and so on.
 Your body might be functioning as well as someone twenty years younger than you as a result of your self-care.
 We’ve also heard stories about thirty-year-olds who have lived too hard and recklessly, leaving themselves with bodies and hearts that bear extra decades’ worth of scars.
-Emotional Age is a similar concept to Biological Age.
-But rather than predicting how young or old our physical bodies are, Emotional Age helps us understand how empowered or disempowered we are emotionally.
-It helps explain how we’ve been communicating, compromising, socializing and interacting with others.
+Emotional Age is a similar concept to Biological Age, but rather than predicting how young or old our physical bodies are, Emotional Age helps us understand how empowered or disempowered we are emotionally.
+It helps explain how we’ve been communicating, compromising, socializing, and interacting with others.

 Within our personalities, we all have an emotional triad—Parent, Child and Adult.
 For women, that translates into the Mother, the Daughter and the Woman.
 Emotional Age expert Crystal Andrus Morissette explains the importance of identifying where and how these three dominant emotional archetypes play out in our lives.

 For thousands of years, culture and religion have disempowered women, taking their rights and their dignity.
 Now, women are reclaiming their power and owning their wholeness.
 Personal transformation expert and founder of the S.W.A.T.
-Institute (Simply Woman Accredited Trainer), Crystal Andrus Morissette discusses the rise of female power on the global stage and the effects it is having.
+Institute (Simply Woman Accredited Trainer) Crystal Andrus Morissette discusses the rise of female power on the global stage and the effects it is having.

 Is your communication style empowering you to live life to the fullest or is it limiting you?
 Emotional Age expert Crystal Andrus Morissette reveals the Empowerment Spectrum of communication styles and explains how it affects our life experience.